 Tribal Chief Beverly Kiohawiton Cook

 In her previous role as Clinic Coordinator, Chief Cook led the Saint Regis Mohawk Tribe’s Health Services systems redesign.
 Her innovative approach, including patient-centered care, aligned with a national trend to address trauma as a root cause of adult illness.
-Her efforts resulted in the successful implementation of Trauma Incident Reduction and Adverse Childhood Experiences (or “ACE”) Predictive Consequences, the foundation of how healthcare workers encounter personal interactions when TIR is effectively applied.
+Her efforts resulted in the successful implementation of symptom reduction services and the introduction of Adverse Childhood Experiences (or “ACE”) Predictive Consequences, the foundation of how health care workers encounter personal interactions when Trauma Informed Approaches is effectively applied.

 July 1, 2013 to June 30, 2016